lucanunz/Visual-odometry/README.md

    - `picp_test`: synthetic data and measurements from 2 poses are generated, the relative pose is estimated using picp
    - `whole_test`: synthetic data and 3 sets of measurements are generated: estimation of the relative pose between the first two cameras is done using epipolar geometry.
 Given this transformation, we triangulate to estimate the position of the points in the world, and then use this estimate to perform picp

-- A second set of executables that work with real data.
-For each one, one must specify the path to the real data folder from the terminal, e. g. ```./executable_name /my_dir/.../vo_data/data/```
+- A second set of executables that work with real data
    - `read_data_test`: a test to see if the measurement files are retrieved correctly.
    - `real_init`: the relative position between the first 2 set of real measurements is estimated using epipolar geometry
    - `picp_known_real`: picp is performed on the given data, assuming that the position of the points in the world is known and also data association in known